A beginner’s guide to Turkish food…

 Special mention from readers went to kuşbaşılı (small pieces of meat) pide, which is our favourite, too.
 Lots of great specialist pide salons all over Fethiye – and Turkey.

-In Fethiye centre, there are too many places to mention.
+In Fethiye centre, there are too many places to mention – but if you want to sit by the sea, Nefis Pide Kordon is a good option.
 You won’t go far wrong.

 4 The Bread – Ekmek